SmarterApp/RDW_DataGenerator/CONTRIBUTING.md

 date-taken and group name).
 The ask is to have all students in a group have the same session with 0-3 students of the group in a second session, sometimes.
 Then the date-taken for a school/grade should be spread out, not all the same day.
 Perhaps use school attributes to control when assessments are given.

-#### WIP - subject files

-Load subject files and replace:
-* SUBJECTS
-* CLAIM_DEFINITIONS
-* ALT_SCORE_DEFINITIONS

-Need to:
-* Create Subject model
-    * claims
-        * ? custom weights ? maybe just look them up by exception
-    * alt-scores
-    * ?english-related flag?
-    * flag: SB claims are based on +/- 1.5 stderr; others are based on cutpoints
-    * flag: ELPAC doesn't emit overall stderr (just the score)
-    * flag: ELPAC doesn't emit claim scores (just claim levels)
-* Create reader for Subject
-* Change LEVELS_BY_GRADE_BY_SUBJ, probably just remove the BY_SUBJ part
-    * although there is english-capability considerations in a few places, perhaps have an english-related flag in the subject?
-* Pass subjects when loading assessments